Curtis C. Harris: Accomplishments

-His exceptional record of research accomplishment has been well-recognized by the scientific community with over 90,000 citations and H-index of over 140.
-He is a valued collaborator with both American and international scientists.
-In addition to receiving the awards mentioned above, he continues to be invited to present keynote and distinguished lectures at international conferences, including the AACR Frontiers of Cancer Prevention and AACR Chemistry in Cancer Research, most recently at the 11th Annual APRU Global Health Conference.
-He has served in elected leadership posts in the scientific community, including Chairman of the Program Committee of the AACR Annual Meeting; member of the AACR's board of directors, Nominating Committee and many Award Committees; and chairman of the board of directors and Chairman of the Scientific Program Advisory Board for the Keystone Symposia of Molecular and Cellular Biology.
+Harris's published research has over 90,000 citations and H-index of over 140.
+Harris has served as Chairman of the Program Committee of the AACR Annual Meeting; member of the AACR's board of directors, Nominating Committee and many Award Committees; and chairman of the board of directors and Chairman of the Scientific Program Advisory Board for the Keystone Symposia on Molecular and Cellular Biology.
 He is also since 1984 to recent the Editor-in Chief of the journal Carcinogenesis.
-He is an outstanding mentor and has successfully mentored more than one hundred and seventy young scientists.
-Moreover, he has trained a new generation of scientists in the field of environmental and molecular epidemiology, a field he pioneered.
-For these accomplishments, he received the NCI Outstanding Mentor Award.